What's your exercise personality? Are you more willing to run until you drop or keep pumping weights until your muscles turn to jelly?

 Cardio refers to cardiovascular exercise, also known as aerobic exercise, which elevates your heart rate and brings more oxygen into your body.
 Cardio will pump your blood faster through your body and make it harder to catch your breath or to speak.

 The most popular forms of cardio are activities include walking, running, biking, and swimming.
-But even dancing, rowing a boat, and jumping rope can give you an excellent cardio workout.
+But even dancing, rowing a boat, and jumping rope can give you an excellent cardiovascular workout.

 What is strength training?